hlieberman/debian-ansible/docsite/rst/playbooks_variables.rst

 Jinja2 Filters
 ``````````````

-.. note: These are infrequently utilized features.
+.. note:: These are infrequently utilized features.
 Use them if they fit a use case you have, but this is optional knowledge.

 Filters in Jinja2 are a way of transforming template expressions from one kind of data into another.
 Jinja2
-ships with many of these as documented on the official Jinja2 template documentation.
+ships with many of these.
+See `builtin filters`_ in the official Jinja2 template documentation.

-In addition to these, Ansible supplies many more.
+In addition to those, Ansible supplies many more.

 .. _filters_for_formatting_data: